Consumer Safety Resource

 Warning: Compounded GLP-1 Medications

 The FDA declared the semaglutide shortage officially over in February 2025, removing the legal basis for most compounding pharmacies to produce semaglutide copies.
 Despite this, many compounders continue to sell compounded semaglutide illegally.
+In March 2026, the FDA escalated enforcement by issuing warning letters to 12 additional compounders.

 • The FDA has issued warning letters to 50+ compounders for contamination, incorrect dosing, and use of unapproved salt forms